 Not everything that fails is a usability problem.

-TCPS 2 CORE–certified by the Government of Canada, she has experience conducting research with diverse communities, including Indigenous groups, newcomers, and racialized populations.
-This practice ensures that complex digital transitions remain inclusive and aligned with provincial and federal ethical standards.
+TCPS 2 CORE–certified, she has experience conducting research with diverse communities, including Indigenous groups, newcomers, and racialized populations.
+Her practice emphasizes ethical rigor, cultural sensitivity, and accountability, helping ensure that complex digital transitions remain inclusive and responsive to the communities they affect.

 Research Strategy

 Research is conducted through iterative, evidence-based cycles designed to support informed decision-making.
-Karis draws from a toolkit of 100+ methods, selected and adapted based on research goals, timelines, and systemic constraints.
+Karis draws from a toolkit of 100+ research and service-design methods, selecting and adapting them based on the research question, participants, constraints, and decisions at stake.

 Testimonials